SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 06 July, 2023 at 09:32:02
+# Last Refreshed - 06 July, 2023 at 18:32:43
 The Latest Activity was a VirtualRide -

 <b>Zwift - Pacer Group Ride: Petit Boucle in France with Miguel</b>

 which happened on 04 July, 2023 at 17:07:05

-Which is 0 years, 0 months, 1 days, 16 hours and 24 minutes since the last refresh!
+Which is 0 years, 0 months, 2 days, 1 hours and 25 minutes since the last refresh!

 You can see it here https://www.strava.com/activities/9387857523